nameshselvan/University-Projects/README.md

 **Namesh Selvan | Western Sydney University**

-A collection of assignments and projects from my Master’s in Business Analytics, showcasing practical skills in data analysis, financial modelling, data visualisation and business problem-solving.
+A collection of projects from my Master’s in Business Analytics, showcasing practical skills in data analysis, financial modelling, data visualisation and business problem-solving.

 ## Tools